Digital waste tracking (Scotland)

 How to register

-Defra will provide guidance on registering with digital waste tracking and how to use the system after 14 April 2026.
+See Defra's guidance on how to register with digital waste tracking.
 If you cannot use the digital service due to digital exclusion once it’s mandatory, you will be able to register with SEPA instead.

 Submitting your information